justinrubek/nixos-configs/README.md

 ```
 4. Join Consul peers to cluster

 Repeat this step for each peer to be in the cluster.
-It's enough to just provide the hostname to consul, no protocol needed: `consul join bunky`
+It's enough to just provide the hostname to Consul, no protocol needed: `consul join bunky`

+Assuming that everything has gone correctly, Nomad should automatically bootstrap its cluster using Consul